Talking to your doctor

 Embarrassing symptoms

 Do not be afraid to talk about diarrhea.
 Even though society doles out bathroom humor in large doses, diarrhea is no laughing matter.
 It is a serious and often debilitating symptom of ulcerative colitis, and your doctor sees no reason for embarrassment about it.
-Even if you have gotten really good at handling your flare-ups and accepting your condition, your doctor will only know it is having an impact on your life if you tell him or her about it.
+Even if you have gotten really good at handling your flare-ups and accepting your condition, your doctor will only know its full impact if you tell him or her about it.

 The same goes for symptoms like cramping or gas.
-If these symptoms are limiting your experience and enjoyment of life, your doctor may be able to help you find a solution.
+If you are experiencing these symptoms, your doctor may be able to help you find a solution.
 Tell him or her about it.
 It is the only way your doctor can help.

 Diet and exercise